Mixed Cerebral Palsy in Children

 As multiple areas of the brain could have been affected (including both the pyramidal and extrapyramidal areas), patients suffering from mixed CP experience signs of multiple involuntary movements.
 Someone’s impairments can fall into two categories, spastic and non-spastic movement.
 The mixed CP incorporates both athetoid CP consisting of involuntary movements, as well as the tight muscle tone associated with spastic CP.
 With the spastic CP behavior usually dominating primary involuntary movements, it can take several years for symptoms of the athetoid movement to become apparent, and lead to a mixed CP diagnosis.

 Since mixed CP associates with a form of spastic CP, patients experience severe movement limitations, and can result in stiff and jerky movements making it difficult to move positions or hold and release objects with their hands.
 The brain controls this type of involuntary movement, and individuals with mixed CP have difficulty in everyday activities such as holding items, eating, speaking and associated skills.
 Mixed cerebral palsy children also have low muscle tone which can cause difficulty in maintaining posture and moving while upright.

 As one might assume, because of the combination of symptoms in a person with mixed type cerebral palsy, treating the condition can be more challenging than treating someone with just one form of the condition.

 Many options are available for someone suffering from mixed CP, and help is out there to aid families affected by a family member with mixed CP.
-The main focus for physical and mental therapy is to help teach the individual how to control movements, focus on controlling pain, maximize self independence and enhance the ability to communicate with those surrounding them.
+The main focus for physical therapy is to help teach the individual how to control movements, focus on controlling pain, maximize self independence and enhance the ability to communicate with those surrounding them.